samthomson/picili/README.md

 ![build status](https://circleci.com/gh/samthomson/picili.svg?&style=shield)

 picili is an automated image search engine / browser.
 It syncronises with a chosen folder on your dropbox and analyses all pictures there.
-Staying upto date with any pictures you add or remove.
+Staying up to date with any pictures you add or remove.
 You can then search through all your pictures more easily, and browse them with a map and calendar interface.

 https://picili.com